 The tower was designed and built by French engineer Gustav Eiffel.
 Today it seems an inseparable part of the city, but the truth is that the tower was a source of controversy and drew a lot of criticism from many Parisian artists and intellectuals.
 These critics argued that the industrial and modular structure was not suitable for the city's architecture.
 The criticizing group called itself the "Three Hundred Committee" (according to the height of the tower) and claimed that it was a black smoke chimney that would light its barbarity onto the delicate French statues.
-The resistance was so great that the writer Guy de Mopsan used to eat his meals at tower's restaurant by himself.
-His argument was that "this is the only place in Paris where you cannot see the Eiffel."
+The resistance was so great that the writer Guy de Mopsan used to eat his meals at the tower's restaurant by himself.
+His argument was that "this is the only place in Paris where you cannot see the Eiffel Tower."

 Despite the controversy, the tower has returned its investments in construction within 1 year of being opened, only from the sale of entry tickets.
 Originally, the tower was to be dismantled after 20 years (in 1909), but due to the tremendous success among visitors to Paris, the decision was made to keep it.